Tofish’n’Chips

 Marinate the Tofu

-• Mix the soy sauce, the brine or lemon juice, the paprika powder together, season with salt to taste.
+- Mix the soy sauce, brine and paprika powder together, season with salt to taste.
+Sprinkle the tofu equally with the marinate, close the tupper and let marinate overnight.

 Prepare the tofish